schalkventer/epic-stream-app/README.md

 #### Automated Tests

-Note that JSX files can only be tested by Storybook; all traditional `.js` files should be tested using automated tests.
-The two types of tests that can be used are as follows:

-- [Unit tests](https://www.atlassian.com/continuous-delivery/software-testing/types-of-software-testing) should be used to test deterministic JavaScript helper functions.
+Note that JSX files primarily be tested interactively in Storybook.
+However, all automated testing is done by means if [Vitest](https://vitest.dev/).
+These include the following types:

+- Snapshot Tests: Presentation logic from Storybook can be tested for visual regressions by means of Vitest's snapshot testing.
+- Unit Tests: Deterministic JavaScript helper functions can be tested directly with pre-defined input and output fixtures.
-- [Integration tests](https://www.atlassian.com/continuous-delivery/software-testing/types-of-software-testing) should be created for state-heavy React hooks.
+- Integration Tests: Should be used for state-heavy React hooks that directly interface with the global Zustand store.

-Both of these should be created and maintained using the [Vitest testing framework](https://vitest.dev/) and run by means of `npm test:vitest`.
+All the above can be run by means of `npm test:vitest`.

 #### Linting